Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

 -- Kill Tab
 local Kill = window:AddTab("Kill")

-local switch = Kill:AddSwitch("Auto Kill", function(bool)
-    if bool then
-        -- The toggle is ON, start teleporting players' heads to your right hand while switch:Get() do
+-- Define a function to teleport the target player's head to your right hand local function teleportHeadsToRightHand()
     local player = game.Players.LocalPlayer
     local character = player.Character

     -- Make sure the character exists
     if character then
         local rightHand = character:WaitForChild("RightHand", 5) -- Timeout to prevent indefinite waiting
         if rightHand then
             -- Loop through all players
             for _, targetPlayer in pairs(game.Players:GetPlayers()) do
                 local targetCharacter = targetPlayer.Character

                 -- Check if the target player has a character and a head if targetCharacter and targetCharacter:FindFirstChild("Head") then
                     local targetHead = targetCharacter.Head
                     -- Set the target player's head position to your right hand position targetHead.CFrame = rightHand.CFrame
                 end
             end
         end
     end

-            -- Wait for a brief moment before repeating the process wait(0.01)
 end

+-- Define the function to handle the switch state local function handleAutoKillSwitch(bool)
+    if bool then
+        -- The toggle is ON, start teleporting players' heads to your right hand while switch:Get() do
+            teleportHeadsToRightHand()
+            -- Wait for a brief moment before repeating the process wait(0.1)
+        end
     else
-        -- The toggle is OFF, stop the teleporting (loop exits naturally) end end)
+        -- The toggle is OFF, stop the teleporting (loop exits naturally) end end

+-- Add the switch to the features and bind it to the handleAutoKillSwitch function Kill:AddSwitch("Auto Kill", handleAutoKillSwitch)

 -- Set the initial state of the switch to ON (if you want it to start as active) switch:Set(true)

 -- Add Auto Punch toggle in Kill Tab Kill:AddSwitch("Auto Punch", function(value)